AJKD Information for Authors & Journal Policies | View as PDF | Updated July 2015

 With the exception of invited editorials and submissions for In a Few Words, all manuscripts are submitted and processed using Editorial Manager, an online manuscript handling system accessible at www.editorialmanager.com/ajkd.
-Assistance with Editorial Manager is available from the editorial office staff.
+Assistance with Editorial Manager is available from the editorial office.

 Two editors will review all submissions, generally within 8 days.
 If the editors deem that the manuscript is unlikely to be published in AJKD, it may be rejected at this stage.
 With the exception of most Letters to the Editor and some features, manuscripts will then undergo external review.
-Further details on the review process are available in the Review Policy section.
+Further details are available in the Review Policy section.

-Manuscripts which have an author who is associated with the Editor-in-Chief, Deputy Editor, Co-Editors, Statistical Editors, Education Editor, or Pathology Editor are handled by a separate workflow; detailed information on the journal’s policies and procedures for the treatment of such submissions is available in the Potential Editor Conflicts section.
+Manuscripts which have an author who is associated with the editorial team are handled by a separate workflow; detailed information on the journal’s procedures for the treatment of such submissions is available in the Potential Editor Conflicts section.

 AJKD will not publish content that has already been published or disseminated.
 If the confidentiality of an AJKD article or its key elements is not maintained up to the point it is published by AJKD, the article’s acceptance for publication may be forfeited.
 The confidentiality restriction does not apply to information presented at scientific or clinical meetings, or publication of a conference abstract, provided that authors do not present or distribute the manuscript or its full findings.
 If copies of posters, slide sets, or audio/video recordings of presentations are produced in conjunction with a scientific conference, this is permissible as long as the materials are intended for meeting participants only.
 Press reports arising from a conference will not be considered prior publication, provided that authors who speak to reporters do not offer more detail about their work than was contained in the oral or poster presentation.

-In rare instances, such as an urgent public health need or testimony in front of a government body, authors may be permitted to discuss their unpublished AJKD article, even though it is under embargo.
+In rare instances, such as an urgent public health need or testimony before a government body, authors may be permitted to discuss their unpublished AJKD article, even though it is under embargo.
 Authors anticipating such a situation should contact the editorial office for approval before releasing any information contained in the article.

 In the subscription publishing option, articles are made available to subscribers as well as developing countries and patient groups through Elsevier’s access programs.

-In the open access publication option, articles are freely available to both subscribers and the wider public with permitted reuse; an open access publication fee is payable by authors or their research funders.
+In the open access publishing option, articles are freely available to both subscribers and the wider public with permitted reuse; an open access publication fee is payable by authors or their funders.

 All articles published open access will be immediately and permanently free for everyone to read and download.
 Permitted reuse is defined by the corresponding author’s choice of Creative Commons user license.

-The default license is the Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND) License, which, for noncommercial purposes, lets others distribute and copy the article, and include in a collective work (such as an anthology), as long as they credit the author(s) and provided they do not alter or modify the article.
+The default license is the Creative Commons Attribution-NonCommercial-NoDerivs (CC BY-NC-ND) License, which, for noncommercial purposes, lets the article be distributed, copied, and included in collective works, as long as it is not altered and the authors are credited.

 In accordance with Elsevier’s agreements with funding bodies, corresponding authors may apply for the CC BY license if it is necessary to comply with their funding body’s policy; further information will be available from Elsevier once the open access publishing option has been selected.